tailhook/vagga/docs/build_steps.rst

    The value is single string having the codename of release ``trusty`` or ``precise`` known to work at the time of writing.

-   The Ubuntu LTS images are updated on daily basis.
+   The Ubuntu images are updated on daily basis.
 But vagga downloads and caches the image.
 To update the image that was downloaded by vagga you need to clean the cache.